Goldenes Dachl

 Innsbruck and the House of Habsburg

 Today, Innsbruck's city centre is characterised by buildings and monuments that commemorate the Habsburg family.
 For many centuries, the Habsburgs were a European ruling dynasty whose sphere of influence included a wide variety of territories.
 At the zenith of their power, they were the rulers of a "Reich, in dem die Sonne nie untergeht".
 Through wars and skilful marriage and power politics, they sat at the levers of power between South America and the Ukraine in various eras.
 Innsbruck was repeatedly the centre of power for this dynasty.
 The relationship was particularly intense between the 15th and 17th centuries.
-Due to its strategically favourable location between the Italian cities and German centres such as Augsburg and Regensburg, Innsbruck was given a special place in the empire at the latest after its elevation to the status of a royal seat under Emperor Maximilian.
-Some of the Habsburg rulers had no special relationship with Tyrol, nor did they have any particular affection for this German land.
-Ferdinand I (1503 - 1564) was educated at the Spanish court.
-Maximilian's grandson Charles V had grown up in Burgundy.
-When he set foot on Spanish soil for the first time at the age of 17 to take over his mother Joan's inheritance of the kingdoms of Castile and Aragon, he did not speak a word of Spanish.
-When he was elected German Emperor in 1519, he did not speak a word of German.
+Due to its strategically favourable location between the Italian cities and German centres such as Augsburg and Regensburg, Innsbruck was given a special place in the empire at the latest after its elevation to a royal seat under Emperor Maximilian.

-Tyrol was a province and, as a conservative region, usually favoured by the ruling family.
 Its inaccessible location made it the perfect refuge in troubled and crisis-ridden times.
 Charles V (1500 - 1558) fled during a conflict with the Protestant Schmalkaldischen Bund to Innsbruck for some time.
 Ferdinand I (1793 - 1875) allowed his family to stay in Innsbruck, far away from the Ottoman threat in eastern Austria.
 Shortly before his coronation in the turbulent summer of the 1848 revolution, Franz Josef I enjoyed the seclusion of Innsbruck together with his brother Maximilian, who was later shot by insurgent nationalists as Emperor of Mexico.
 A plaque at the Alpengasthof Heiligwasser above Igls reminds us that the monarch spent the night here as part of his ascent of the Patscherkofel.
+Some of the Tyrolean sovereigns from the House of Habsburg had no special relationship with Tyrol, nor did they have any particular affection for this German land.
+Ferdinand I (1503 - 1564) was educated at the Spanish court.
+Maximilian's grandson Charles V had grown up in Burgundy.
+When he set foot on Spanish soil for the first time at the age of 17 to take over his mother Joan's inheritance of the kingdoms of Castile and Aragon, he did not speak a word of Spanish.
+When he was elected German Emperor in 1519, he did not speak a word of German.

-Not all Habsburgs were always happy to be in Innsbruck.
-Married princes and princesses such as Maximilian's second wife Bianca Maria Sforza or Ferdinand II's second wife Anna Caterina Gonzaga were stranded in the harsh, German-speaking mountains after their wedding without being asked.
+Not all Habsburgs were happy to be „allowed“ to be in Innsbruck.
+Married princes and princesses such as Maximilian's second wife Bianca Maria Sforza or Ferdinand II's second wife Anna Caterina Gonzaga were stranded in the harsh, German-speaking mountains after the wedding without being asked.
 If you also imagine what a move and marriage from Italy to Tyrol to a foreign man meant for a teenager, you can imagine how difficult life was for the princesses.
 Until the 20th century, children of the aristocracy were primarily brought up to be politically married.
 There was no opposition to this.
 One might imagine courtly life to be ostentatious, but privacy was not provided for in all this luxury.

-When Sigismund Franz von Habsburg (1630 - 1665) died childless as the last prince of the province, the title of royal seat was also history and Tyrol was ruled by a governor.
-Tyrolean mining had lost its importance.
-Shortly afterwards, the Habsburgs lost their possessions in Western Europe along with Spain and Burgundy, moving Innsbruck from the centre to the periphery of the empire.
-In the Austro-Hungarian monarchy of the 19th century, Innsbruck was the western outpost of a huge empire that stretched as far as today's Ukraine.
+Innsbruck experienced its Habsburg heyday when the city was the main residence of the Tyrolean sovereigns.
+Ferdinand II, Maximilian III and Leopold V and their wives left their mark on the city during their reigns.
+When Sigismund Franz von Habsburg (1630 - 1665) died childless as the last sovereign prince, the title of residence city was also history and Tyrol was ruled by a governor.
+Tyrolean mining had lost its importance and did not require any special attention.
+Shortly afterwards, the Habsburgs lost their possessions in Western Europe along with Spain and Burgundy, which moved Innsbruck from the centre to the periphery of the empire.
+In the Austro-Hungarian Monarchy of the 19th century, Innsbruck was the western outpost of a huge empire that stretched as far as today's Ukraine.
 Franz Josef I (1830 - 1916) ruled over a multi-ethnic empire between 1848 and 1916.
 However, his neo-absolutist concept of rule was out of date.
 Although Austria had had a parliament and a constitution since 1867, the emperor regarded this government as "his".
 Ministers were responsible to the emperor, who was above the government.
-The ailing empire collapsed in the second half of the 19th century.
+In the second half of the 19th century, the ailing empire collapsed.
 On 28 October 1918, the Republic of Czechoslovakia was proclaimed, and on 29 October, Croats, Slovenes and Serbs left the monarchy.
 The last Emperor Charles abdicated on 11 November.
 On 12 November, "Deutschösterreich zur demokratischen Republik, in der alle Gewalt vom Volke ausgeht“.
 The chapter of the Habsburgs was over.

 Despite all the national, economic and democratic problems that existed in the multi-ethnic states that were subject to the Habsburgs in various compositions and forms, the subsequent nation states were sometimes much less successful in reconciling the interests of minorities and cultural differences within their territories.
 Since the eastward enlargement of the EU, the Habsburg monarchy has been seen by some well-meaning historians as a pre-modern predecessor of the European Union.
 Together with the Catholic Church, the Habsburgs shaped the public sphere through architecture, art and culture.
 Goldenes DachlThe Hofburg, the Triumphal Gate, Ambras Castle, the Leopold Fountain and many other buildings still remind us of the presence of the most important ruling dynasty in European history in Innsbruck.